lucas-montes/maia/STORYLINE.md

 It did whatever the fuck it wanted.

 I didn't like the experience, the code is awfull, I don't even want to touch it.
 Everything is good to trowh away.

+finally managed to make the chrome extension work. debuging it is a pita, you need to open a special console to debug the background js.